great-expectations/great_expectations/CONTRIBUTING_PACKAGES.md

 To request a documentation change, or a change that doesn't require local testing, see the [README](https://github.com/great-expectations/great_expectations/blob/contributing-and-style-readme/docs/README.md) in the `docs` repository.

-To create and submit a custom Expectation to Great Expectations for consideration, see [CONTRIBUTING_EXPECTATIONS](https://github.com/great-expectations/great_expectations/blob/contributing-and-style-readme/CONTRIBUTING_EXPECTATIONS.md) in the `great_expectations` repository.
+To create and submit a Custom Expectation to Great Expectations for consideration, see [CONTRIBUTING_EXPECTATIONS](https://github.com/great-expectations/great_expectations/blob/contributing-and-style-readme/CONTRIBUTING_EXPECTATIONS.md) in the `great_expectations` repository.

 To submit a code change to Great Expectations for consideration, see [CONTRIBUTING_CODE](https://github.com/great-expectations/great_expectations/blob/contributing-and-style-readme/CONTRIBUTING_CODE.md) in the `great_expectations` repository.